-Nearly 90 percent of Americans now has health insurance, thanks to the Affordable Care Act (ACA) and to a steep drop in the unemployment rate, yet even those with insurance are foregoing medical care because they can't afford the costs.
+Nearly 90 percent of Americans now has health insurance, thanks to the Affordable Care Act (ACA) and to a low unemployment rate.
+However, even those with insurance are foregoing medical care because they can't afford the costs.

 "The burden of higher and higher health care costs has been shifted to the consumer, through higher deductibles, instead of the insurance companies," says Dr. Dana Simpler, a doctor of internal medicine at Mercy Medical Center in Baltimore.

 Political leaders haven't reined in exorbitant prices or price gouging by drug companies, hospitals or other health entities, but have instead left consumers footing more of the costs, says Simpler.

 This can be especially true if individuals are unfamiliar with how to buy health insurance in ACA Marketplace exchanges.

 A study by Families USA found one-quarter of consumers who bought their own health insurance skipped medical care because they couldn't afford it, and high health insurance deductibles were often to blame.

 The report found half of those who bought their own insurance paid a deductible of $1,500 or more, and 30 percent had a deductible of at least $3,000.

 Some policies even have deductibles above $6,000 for an individual and $13,000 for a family.